DherajK2/4TH_SEM_LAB_WORK/UNIX/AWK/Experiment_7.md

+## 💼 AWK Script: Compute Gross Salary of an Employee

-## Write an awk script to compute gross salary of an employee accordingly to rule
+Write an AWK script to compute the **gross salary** of an employee based on the following rules:

-## given below.
-If basic salary is < 10000 then HRA=15% of basic & DA=45% of
-## basic If basic salary is >=10000 then HRA=20% of basic & DA=50% of basic.
+- If the **basic salary is less than 10,000**:
+  - HRA = 15% of basic salary
+  - DA = 45% of basic salary
+- If the **basic salary is greater than or equal to 10,000**:
+  - HRA = 20% of basic salary
+  - DA = 50% of basic salary

+The script should calculate the **gross salary** as:

 # 🧮 AWK Script: Compute Gross Salary of Employees